 DIY Chimney Removal

-While it's possible to remove a chimney yourself, it isn't recommended, as it can lead to structural damage to the home or building and even serious injury if proper safety protocol is not followed.
+Removing a chimney yourself is not recommended, as it can lead to structural damage to the home or building and serious injury.

-Cut down on dust and debris getting into the house by hanging floor-to-ceiling plastic around the area you'll be working.
+Cut down on dust and debris getting into the house by hanging floor-to-ceiling plastic around the area where you will be working.